FREQUENTLY ASKED QUESTIONS

 What nationalities will be on the school?

 We could possibly have any nation represented here on our centre.
-Common nations that students come from include: Australia, USA, Canada, New Zealand, England, Norway, Sweden, The Netherlands, Denmark, Germany, Switzerland and Ireland.
+Common nations that students come from include: Australia, USA, Canada, New Zealand, England, Norway, Sweden, The Netherlands, Denmark, Germany, Switzerland, Ireland and South Africa.

 Where will we go on outreach?

 DTS outreach locations will be announced within the first couple of weeks of the DTS.
-Locations that we as a Ministry Centre are committed to or exploring: Peru, Japan, India, Malaysia, the Middle East, Papua New Guinea, The US, and Germany.
+Locations that we as a Ministry Centre are committed to or exploring: Japan, Malaysia, the Middle East, Papua New Guinea, the Solomon Islands, the USA, Central Europe, and Australia.
+We do also go on outreach to country towns within Australia.

 What opportunities are available after the DTS?

 There are many opportunities within YWAM after successful completion of the DTS.
 The University of the Nations offers courses and degree programs for those who want to be trained and equipped for their calling.
-Check out www.uofn.edu for programs available.
-At YWAM Brisbane we run the Basic Leadership School, The Bible Core Course, School of Digital Filmmaking and the School of Acting for the Screen.
+Check out www.uofn.edu for available programs.
+At YWAM Brisbane, we run the Basic Leadership School, the Bible Core Course and a Cafe Internship.
 There are also many ministry opportunities available around the world within YWAM, from Nigeria to Mongolia to New York, from ministry to prostitutes, to street kids, to snow boarders.
 You can check out the rest of our website to see what we’re involved in.
 And you can check out the various opportunities YWAM worldwide has to offer at www.ywam.org.